 We call on university management to rescind the injunction immediately and for any criminal charges against student protesters to be dropped.

 Initiated by Defend the Right to Protest - www.defendtherighttoprotest.org

 Supported by Sally Hunt UCU General Secretary, Caroline Lucas MP, Rob French University of Sussex UCU joint vice-president, Maria Da Silva Education officer, Sussex Students' Union, Jelena Timotijevic Convenor, Defend the Right to Protest Campaign, UCU NEC and Brighton UCU, Tom Hickey UCU NEC and Brighton UCU

-Defend the Right to Protest and others
+Today: Defend the Right to Protest is counting on you

 Defend the Right to Protest needs your help with “Student Occupations are not a crime!
 Rescind the injunction; drop any criminal charges against students”.
 Join Defend the Right to Protest and 3,436 supporters today.